 P-waves are longitudinal in nature.
-The vibrations are along the same direction as the direction of travel.
+The vibrations are in the same direction as the direction of travel.
 It is also known as compressional waves.
 P-waves travel faster than S-waves.

 S-Waves (Secondary waves)

 Here the waves travel at right angles to the direction of travel.
-They are also known as transverse waves and example include water waves.
+They are also known as transverse waves and an example is a water wave.

 With this in mind, you will notice that if you are close to the point where an earthquake struck, you will feel both P and S waves close within the same time frame.
 If you are further away, you will feel the P-wave first and then the S-wave a bit later.

 Both waves can be destructive, but their study helps us to know where the earthquake struck.